IBM/cloud-native-starter/workshop/06-java-development.md

 [home](README.md)

 _Note:_ This lab is structured in **understanding** and **hands-on tasks**.
-The hands-on tasks starting in chapter **2.
-Hands-on tasks - Replace the Node.js Authors microservice with a simple Java implementation**.
+The hands-on tasks starting in chapter [2.
+Hands-on tasks - Replace the Node.js Authors microservice with a simple Java implementation](#lab-hands-on).

 # Optional - Lab - Replace the Node.js Authors microservice with a simple Java implementation